New Accessibility Model for Microsoft Windows and Cross Platform Development

 The automation tree can be filtered to create customized views of the tree that contain only those automation elements that are relevant for a particular client.
 This approach allows clients to customize the structure presented through UI Automation to their particular needs.
 Default views are provided by the UI Automation framework, but clients can also define custom views.

 The raw view of the automation tree is the full tree of elements for which the desktop is the root.
 The raw view closely follows the native programmatic structure of an application and therefore is the most detailed view that is available.
 It is also the base on which the other views of the tree are built.
-Because this view depends on the underlying UI framework, the raw view of a button from one framework will have a different view than a button from another framework.
+Because this view depends on the underlying UI framework, the raw view of an Avalon button will have a different view than a Win32 button.

 The control view of the automation tree simplifies the assistive technology product's task of describing the UI to the end user and helping that end user interact with the application because it closely maps to the UI structure perceived by an end user.